-The Plan administers health benefits through CalPERS.
+Your selected plan administers health benefits through CalPERS.
 You should carefully review the claims appeals procedures for services which are denied in whole or in part by any of the listed providers.
 If you wish to file a claim, dispute, complaint, or appeal a claim, you must follow the providers' procedures for claims and appeals outlined in the Evidence of Coverage (EOC) booklet.

-For claims and appeals regarding your eligibility under the Plan, you have the right to appeal any decision made by the Administrative Office or the Board of Trustees.
+For appeals regarding your eligibility for a monthly reimbursement of your medical plan premiums, as provided under this Plan, you have the right to appeal any decision made by the Administrative Office or the Board of Trustees regarding your eligibility or claim for reimbursement benefits.
 You have the right to be represented by an attorney or another representative throughout the claims and appeals procedure.
 If you or your dependent makes a written claim for eligibility, the Plan must notify you of the status of your claim within 90 days of submission of your claim.
-Occasionally, special circumstances require additional time for processing the claim.
-In no event shall such extension exceed a period of 90 days from the end of such initial period.
+Occasionally, the may request, writing extension Plan in an of this 90-day period due to special circumstances associated with processing the claim.
+In no event shall such extension exceed a period of 90 days from the end of the initial 90-day determination period.
 The extension notice shall indicate the special circumstances requiring an extension of time and the date by which the Plan expects to make the benefit determination.